danesnick/old_website/_posts/2021-02-02-Privacy-Fatigue.markdown

 	* Instagram
 	* LinkedIn
 * Joining the [Fediverse](https://en.wikipedia.org/wiki/Fediverse) through [Fosstodon](https://fosstodon.org), providing a community who shares this common interest in digital privacy and learning about new ways to improve it
-* Switching away from [Google products and services](/blog/2020/12/03/degoogle-part1.html) as much as possible
+* Switching away from Google products and services
-* [Quitting Spotify](/blog/2021/01/10/Why-I-Stopped-Using-Spotify.html) in favor of buying music directly
+* [Quitting Spotify](/blog/2021/01/10/why-i-stopped-using-spotify) in favor of buying music directly
 * Using Signal as my primary means of instant messaging

 However, the more I have gone down the digital privacy rabbit hole, the more powerless I feel sometimes on how much more work to be done, how much work that takes, and what conveniences you lose.
 Frankly, as the title of this post suggests, I've been feeling some decision fatigue and burnout on the entire matter.